 To study the spectrum needs for telemetry, tracking and command in the space operation service for non-GSO satellites with short duration missions, to assess the suitability of existing allocations to the space operation service and, if necessary, to consider new allocations, in accordance with Resolution 659 (WRC-15).

 Discussion:

 Requirements have been identified for satellites which will only operate for a short duration.
 Studies leading up to WRC-15 determined that those requirements would not necessitate new regulatory regimes, rather they could be addressed as part of the space operation service (SOS).
-WRC-19 studies will determine if existing SOS allocations are sufficient, and if not, to consider new allocations within the frequency ranges 150.05-174 MHz and 400.15-420 MHz.
+WRC-19 studies will determine if existing SOS allocations are sufficient, and if not, will consider new allocations within the frequency ranges 150.05-174 MHz and 400.15-420 MHz.
 Portions of those bands are utilized by aviation for fixed service systems, and Emergency Position Indicating Radio Beacons (EPIRBs) operate on 406.1 MHz supporting global satellite surveillance for emergency response.

-In addition to concerns about impacts of new allocations on aviation systems, aviation is also currently considering proposals by various entities for the use of so called space planes to either act as a relatively cheap re-useable satellite launch vehicle or to carry tourists who wish to experience space travel.
-It is expected that such vehicles will be the precursor to hypersonic travel that will cut the time taken to travel from Europe to Australia from approxiamately 24 hours to 90 minutes.
+In addition to concerns about the impacts of new frequency allocations on aviation systems, aviation is also currently considering proposals by various entities for the use of so called space planes to either act as a relatively cheap re-useable satellite launch vehicle or to carry tourists who wish to experience space travel.
+It is expected that such vehicles will be the precursor to hypersonic travel that will cut the time taken to travel from Europe to Australia from approximately 24 hours to 90 minutes.

-Such vehicles will need access to spectrum to both monitor the flight progress as well as interact with air traffic control for clearance through other traffic to both climb to the cruise altitude as well as decend into the destination airport.
+Such vehicles will need access to spectrum to both monitor the flight progress as well as interact with air traffic control for clearance through other traffic to both climb to the cruise altitude as well as to descend into the destination airport.
 Given that they intended to operate above the karman line but sub-orbitally any spectrum requirement does not naturally fall under either terrestrial or satellite definitions and hence the spectrum need may well either totally or in part be met under a space operation service allocation.
-Therefore ICAO would not want to see any action taken under this agenda item that would adversely impact the spectrum availability for space planes being studied under WRC-19 agenda item 9.1, issue 9.1.4.
+Therefore ICAO would not want to see any action taken under this agenda item that would adversely impact possible use of SOS spectrum for space planes if supported by studies under WRC-19 agenda item 9.1, issue 9.1.4.

 ICAO Position:

-To oppose any new allocations to the space operations service in the frequency ranges 150.05-174 MHz and/or 400.15-420 MHz unless agreed ITU-R studies have proven compatibility with aviation systems and aviation use of the 406.1 MHz emergency channel.
+To oppose any new allocations to the space operations service in the frequency ranges 150.05-174 MHz and/or 400.15-420 MHz unless agreed ITU-R studies have proven sharing and compatibility with aviation systems and aviation use of the 406.1 MHz emergency channel.

-To ensure that any change to the regulatory provisions and spectrum allocations resulting from this agenda item do not adversely impact on spectrum accessability for space planes being studied under WRC-19 agenda item 9.1, issue 9.1.4.
+To ensure that any change to the regulatory provisions and spectrum allocations resulting from this agenda item do not adversely impact the possible use of SOS spectrum for space planes if supported by studies under WRC-19 agenda item 9.1, issue 9.1.4.

 WRC-19 Agenda item 1.8